 Renee’s Garden Seeds – A terrific place to buy seeds (many of which you will find in local nurseries).
 New, old, innovative, traditional…you’ll find it here.
 The catalog is online only, but the amount of information on each seed packet is incredibly helpful to the gardener.
 The gorgeous watercolor images are just gravy.

 Heirloom Seeds – Open pollinated seeds for the gardener who wants to confidently collect their own seeds in the fall.

 Baker Creek Rare Seeds – Go ahead and order their beautiful catalog.
 It will become a reference book in your library.
 Baker Creek carries seeds from all over the world and is a go to when I’m looking for an unusual edible.

 Brent and Becky’s Bulbs – I have a special place in my heart for these wonderful people and their fabulous selection of bulbs.
 This is their passion and gardeners all over the world have trusted them for decades.

-Forest Farm – Not only a wonderful database for plants, but a place to buy them too.
+Forest Farm – Not only a wonderful database for unusual plants, but a place to buy them too.

 Plant Delights – Each January, a nursery friend and I get together with our mutual friends, Gin and Tonic, build a fire in the fireplace and dream over this catalog.
-Unbelievable selection (particularly for shade) from all over the world, but even if you weren’t into rare plants, Tony Avent’s irreverent descriptions of some of his favorites are worth the read.
+Unbelievable selection (particularly for shade) from all over the world, but even if you weren’t into rare plants, Tony Avent’s irreverent descriptions of some of his favorites are so very worth the read.

 Camellia Forest – Woody paradise for camellias, rare trees and shrubs.
 I came, I saw, I wanted.